airbytehq/airbyte/docs/connector-development/connector-builder-ui/partitioning.md

 # Partitioning

-Partitioning is required if the records of a stream are nested within multiple buckets or parent resources that need to be queried separately to extract the records.
+Partitioning is required if the records of a stream are grouped into buckets based on an attribute or parent resources that need to be queried separately to extract the records.

 Sometimes records belonging to a single stream are partitioned into subsets that need to be fetched separately.
 In most cases, these partitions are a parent resource type of the resource type targeted by the connector.
 The partitioning feature can be used to configure your connector to iterate through all partitions.
-In API documentations, this concept is showing up as mandatory parameters that need to be set on the path, query or request body of the request.
+In API documentation, this concept can show up as mandatory parameters that need to be set on the path, query parameters or request body of the request.

 Common API structures look like this:
 * The [SurveySparrow API](https://developers.surveysparrow.com/rest-apis/response#getV3Responses) allows to fetch a list of responses to surveys.
 For the `/responses` endpoint, the id of the survey to fetch responses for needs to be specified via the query parameter `survey_id`.
 The API does not allow to fetch responses for all available surveys in a single request, there needs to be a separate request per survey.
 The surveys represent the partitions of the responses stream.